Manuel Loff: Early life

 Loff was born on 3 February 1965 in Porto.
 He has a degree in history (1984) and post-graduate qualification in history education (1991) from the University of Porto (1988).
 He received a master's degree in 19th and 20th century history from the NOVA University Lisbon in 1994 after producing a thesis titled Franquismo y Salazarismo en la Época de Hitler.
 Régimen político, prejuicio ideológico y oportunidad histórica en la redefinición internacional de Portugal y España (1936-1942) for the National University of Distance Education.
 He received a doctorate in history and civilization from the European University Institute in 2004 after producing a thesis titled As duas ditaduras ibéricas na Nova Ordem eurofascista (1936-1945).
 Autodefinição, mundivisão e Holocausto no Salazarismo e Franquismo.

-Loff was a student activist and fought against the polices of the Prime Minister Aníbal Cavaco Silva's government in the 1980s.
+Loff was a student activist and fought against the policies of the Prime Minister Aníbal Cavaco Silva's government in the 1980s.

 Career

 Loff is an history academic by profession.
-He was an teaching assistant at the Autonomous University of Madrid (1996–1997), and an assistant lecturer (1997–2004) and assistant professor (2004–2010) at the University of Porto.
+He was a teaching assistant at the Autonomous University of Madrid (1996–1997), and an assistant lecturer (1997–2004) and assistant professor (2004–2010) at the University of Porto.
 He was a visiting professor at the Hebrew University of Jerusalem in 2013.
 He was a tenured associate professor at the University of Porto from 2010 to 2023.
 He is also a researcher at the Instituto de História Contemporânea (NOVA University Lisbon) and Centre d’Estudis sobre Dictadures i Democràcias (Autonomous University of Barcelona).

 Loff was a columnist for Público (2011 to 2023) and a commentator on CNN Portugal (2022 to 2023) and Rádio e Televisão de Portugal.
 At the 2022 legislative election Loff was placed third in the Unitary Democratic Coalition (CDU)'s list of candidates in Porto but the alliance only won a single seat in the constituency.
 He was an independent proposed by the Portuguese Communist Party.
 Loff was appointed to the Assembly of the Republic as permanent member in March 2023 following the resignation of Diana Ferreira.
 He resigned from the Assembly in September 2023 in order to return to academia and was replaced by Alfredo Maia.